marcosevb/UCL-Fantasy-Soccer/db-description.md

 For this project I choose to basically make a fantasy soccer web application for the 2023-24 season of the Champions League.
-Fantasy sports is essentially where user selects player for their team to score points across a tournaments completion.
+Fantasy sports is essentially where users select players for their team to score points across a tournament's completion.
-The team with the highest points at the end of the season wins.

 1. Players Table